Digital Scriptorium: History

 The University of California, Berkeley provided the first home to the DS database, both in terms of managing the project and devising its initial technology.
 For an interim period of time (2003–2011) DS was hosted at Columbia University but returned to Berkeley in 2011.
 The technical innovations produced by the teams of both originating universities created a digital product based on a progressive, standards-based digitization policy.
 Originally using Microsoft Access to serve as a cross-institutional data collection tool, the DS database used SGML and later XML to aggregate and query the combined information.
 When the database returned to U.C.
 Berkeley in 2011, a new platform was developed using software known as WebGenDB.
 WebGenDB is a non-proprietary, web-based interface for the underlying control database GenDB.
 However, weaknesses relating to both the technical platform and the workflows for data creation and management were by this time beginning to threaten the sustainability of Digital Scriptorium.
 High standards for data entry required staffing and expertise that many institutions did not have.
-Further complicating member participation was the fact that many institutions were developing their own institutional platforms for publishing manuscript metadata and images.
+Further complicating member participation was that many institutions were developing their own institutional platforms for publishing manuscript metadata and images.
 For example, in 2005 the University of Pennsylvania Libraries began full digitization and cataloging practices using MARC standards and published the MARC records in its own OPAC (Online Public Access Catalog) as well as on its open-access digital repository Openn.
 Consequently, Penn Libraries stopped adding records to DS because the work was duplicative and the standards of cataloging in DS and in MARC were incompatible.
-With the increase in digitization of rare materials, especially of medieval manuscripts, across institutions in the United States and around the world, more institutions began to need DS’s image hosting services less and less.
+With the increase in digitization of rare materials, especially of medieval manuscripts, across institutions in the United States and around the world, more institutions began to need DS's image hosting services less and less.